 Significance of cybersecurity compliance

-It's important to acknowledge cybersecurity compliance isn't solely a collection of strict and mandatory requirements coming from regulatory bodies — it's consequential to overall business success.
+It's important to acknowledge that cybersecurity compliance isn't solely a collection of strict and mandatory requirements coming from regulatory bodies — it's consequential to overall business success.

-Any company is at risk of becoming a victim of a cyber attack.
+Any company is at risk of becoming a victim of a cyber-attack.
 Especially, small enterprises tend to make themselves a low-hanging fruit for criminals as it's popular to assume that if you are insignificant in size, potential threats will pass by.
 However, hesitation to invest in a strong cybersecurity posture exposes vulnerabilities that interest hostile actors.

 Risk assessment instrument